 Artificial Intelligence or AI

-Computer systems capable of performing tasks that typically require intelligence of humans and other living organisms, e.g. perception, learning, reasoning, and decision-making (Artificial intelligence - Wikipedia).
-AI technologies include:
+Computer systems capable of performing tasks that typically require intelligence of humans and other higher-order living organisms, e.g. perception, learning, reasoning, and decision-making (Artificial intelligence - Wikipedia).
+Majoir AI technologies include:

 Biological Intelligence or BI

-Intelligence presumed to be of biological origin (https://psychologydictionary.org/biological-intelligence/).
-It was first described by US psychologist Ward Flalstead (1908-1969) and is not AI.
+Intelligence of biological origin (https://psychologydictionary.org/biological-intelligence/) as first described by US psychologist Ward Flalstead (1908-1969).

 BI refers to the level of mental ability determined by forebrain functioning, influenced by the environment.
-BI engages all the conscious and unconscious knowledge of a human being, stretching from genetics to culture to society and psychology (www.psychologytoday.com/us/blog/the-power-rest/201705/biological-intelligence?msockid=0196482ca03b63d310f85c0fa13a6206).
+BI engages all the conscious and unconscious knowledge of humans and other higher-order beings, stretching from genetics to culture to society and psychology (www.psychologytoday.com/us/blog/the-power-rest/201705/biological-intelligence?msockid=0196482ca03b63d310f85c0fa13a6206).

 Most BI is quiet and unconscious.
 The conscious mind contains all the thoughts, feelings, cognitions, and memories that we acknowledge.
-In contrast, the unconscious consists of deeper mental processes not readily available to the conscious mind, e.g. body development, judgments, decision-making, intuition, motivation, and interpersonal attraction (www.psychologytoday.com/us/basics/unconscious).
+In contrast, the unconscious consists of deeper mental processes not readily available to the conscious mind, e.g. body development, judgment, decision-making, intuition, motivation, interpersonal attraction, etc. (www.psychologytoday.com/us/basics/unconscious).

 Bioartificial Intelligence® or bioAI®

-The artificial intelligence ("AI") subset that specifically uses biological, biomedical, biomechanical, and other biological data as training set or other input (https://lnkd.in/gFrCYj5k), e.g. nucleotide, peptide, protein, antibody, lipid, and other biomolecule sequences; immunization, in vitro, and in vivo protocols; surgery and other medical procedure data; data collected via medical devices; etc.
+Examples include nucleotide, peptide, protein, enzyme, antibody, lipid, and other biomolecule sequences; virtual cell model data; immunization, in vitro, and in vivo protocols; physiological, imaging, surgery, and other medical data; data from medical devices; bioindustrial operations data; etc.

 [The sample marks illustrated here are the properties of the respective organizations]